| Vocabulary Word List:

 Mummy Mountain, CO

-This additional (151) Halloween vocabulary word list is in alphabetical order.
-Thanks to a teacher-participant, MP, in Scotland:
+This additional (151) Halloween vocabulary word list: Many thanks to a teacher-participant, MP, in Scotland:

 Halloween Lesson Plan ACTIVITIES: Have students, friends: